Edward Olivares Player Props: Royals vs. Nationals

-The Kansas City Royals, including Edward Olivares (.207 slugging percentage in past 10 games, including zero homers), take on starter Josiah Gray and the Washington Nationals at Kauffman Stadium, Saturday at 4:10 PM ET.
+Edward Olivares -- .172 average over his past 10 games -- will be in action for the Kansas City Royals against the Washington Nationals, with MacKenzie Gore on the hill, on May 28 at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Nationals.
+He had a hitless showing in his last game (0-for-4) against the Nationals.

 Edward Olivares Game Info & Props vs. the Nationals